pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 - If any, go back to Amazon Seller Central > Performance to check and respond accordingly.

-- For other countries not covered by BQool, we need to check manually.
+- For other countries that are not covered by BQool, we need to check each region manually for the feedbacks.

   ![[Pasted image 20230412163419.png]]